jorinvo/me/content/post/mastering-a-skill.md

 ---
 date: 2016-11-05T13:10:21+01:00
-description: |
+title: On Mastering a Skill
+---

 I definitely know how to brush my teeth!
 Or do I?
-How long does it take to master brushing your teeth?
+How long does it take to master brushing your teeth?<!--more-->
-title: On Mastering a Skill
----

 What am I good at?